rmezameza/hci-team312-alarm-app/README.md

 # HCI group project
-# Alarm system for deaf and heard hearing university members
+# Alarm system for deaf and hard of hearing university members

-Android App for an alarm system for deaf and heard hearing member of the University of Vienna.
+Android App for an alarm system for deaf and hard of hearing member of the University of Vienna.

 This project will be a prototype to show the basic function of that application.